richmahn/en_tn/1pe/front/intro.md

 #### What is the Book of 1 Peter about? ####

 Peter stated that he wrote this letter for the purpose of "encouraging you and testifying that this is the true grace of God" (5:12).
 He encouraged Christians to continue obeying God even when they are suffering.
 He told them to do this because Jesus will return soon.
-Peter also gave instructions about Christians submitting to those in authority.
+Peter also gave instructions about Christians submitting to persons in authority.

 #### How should the title of this book be translated? ####